menna687/DEPI_FaceAnalytics/README.md

 The backbone CNN weights are freezed except for the last few layers.
 The other heads are all tainable.

 #### Loss function:
-* For face recognition task -> cosine simillarity
+* For face recognition task -> Triplet loss
 * For gender and age -> Binary cross entropy loss

 ## Model Deployment